This post is sponsored by Kana Goods. All opinions are my own.

-- 2/3 cup plain yogurt, preferably creamy Indian yogurt
+- 2/3 cup Full-Fat Plain Yogurt , preferably creamy Indian yogurt

-- 2 cups Basmati Rice, soaked in the water for 15 minutes
+- 2 cups Basmati Rice , soaked in water for 15 minutes

 - Salt to taste

-- Bring water to boil in a large pan and add washed Basmati rice, whole spices, green chili, salt, and lemon juice.
-Cook until rice is partially cooked or aldente.
+- Bring water to a boil in a large pan and add washed Basmati Rice, whole spices, green chili, salt, and lemon juice.
+Cook until Rice is partially cooked or Al-Dente.
 Take out the rice in a large colander and drain all the water.
 Set it aside.

-- Cut chicken breast into small cubes.
-In a large bowl, combine chicken, ginger-garlic paste, Kashmiri chili powder, cumin-coriander powder, garam masala, and salt.
+- Cut chicken breast into about 1 inch cubes.
+In a large bowl, combine chicken, Biryani Masala, Ginger-Garlic paste, Kashmiri chili powder, cumin-coriander powder, garam masala, and salt.
 Mix it well and set it aside.